 About

-Born in 1975 in Birmingham, Catherine has lived in Malvern, York, Cambridge, London and Edinburgh, finally settling in Manchester in 2006.
-She now lives with her husband and three rescue cats in Fallowfield, a vibrant and diverse area south of the city centre, and the setting for her latest novel.
+Born in Birmingham, Catherine has lived in Malvern, York, Cambridge, London and Edinburgh, finally settling in Manchester in 2006.
+She now lives with her husband and three rescue cats in Fallowfield, a vibrant and diverse area south of the city centre, and the setting for her novel.

-In 2015 she began her seventh novel, The Beauty of Broken Things.
+In 2018 she published her first novel, The Beauty of Broken Things.
 The novel is a contemporary love story and an exploration of how our mental health influences our lives, work and relationships.
 Although not autobiographical, the narrative is informed by her long-term experience of anxiety and depression.
-After receiving positive feedback on the manuscript, she decided to self-publish in 2018 with the aim of increasing understanding of and compassion for people with mental health issues.

-In her day job she works in fundraising and communications for a children’s health charity where she has helped set up a new project to improve young people’s emotional resilience and reduce the stigma of mental illness.
+In her day job she works in fundraising and communications for a children’s health charity where she has helped set up a new project to improve young people’s happiness and mental health using principles of Positive Psychology.

 Authors who inspire her include Matt Haig, Michel Faber, Kazuo Ishiguro, Sebastian Faulks, the Bronte sisters, Tolstoy and many more.